 Gold Armour Tarp

-Measuring at 12ft x 10ft, this tarp from Gold Armour works well for wilderness survival, and can cover a large space.
+Measuring at 12ft x 10ft, the Gold Armour Tarp works well for wilderness survival, and can cover a large space.

 It is built to last in even torrential downpour and will give you additional protection against strong winds.

 It has a square-shaped design, and, at 12ft x 10ft, will cover a large area.
 It features 33 tie-down loops, so you’ll have plenty of anchoring points to set up your tarp.

 This tarp is made from durable rip-stop polyester fabric, and is tear and puncture-resistant, ideal for high-impact scenarios where you need a reliable shelter.

 - Lots of attachment points for easy installation

 - Durable material

 - Highly waterproof

 Durability is no issue with the Unigear Tent Tarp.